Post Traumatic Stress Disorder (PTSD)

 - Being unmarried

 Diagnosis of PTSD

 - Exposure to actual or threatened death, serious injury or sexual violence: This may involve direct experience of a traumatic event, witnessing an event, a close relative or friend directly experiencing an event, or exposure to traumatic events as part of one’s job.

-- One or more intrusive (re-experiencing) symptom: This may involve recurrent distressing memories, nightmares, flashbacks, or distress when reminded of the trauma.
+- One or more intrusive, re-experiencing symptoms: This may involve recurrent distressing memories, nightmares, flashbacks or distress, when reminded of the trauma.

 - Two or more arousal symptoms: These may include irritability and angry outbursts, reckless behavior, feeling hyper alert, startling easily, difficulty concentrating or sleep disturbances.

-- Two or more mood and cognition symptoms: These may include inability to remember the trauma (or aspects thereof), negative thoughts about oneself or the world, guilt, shame or other negative emotions, loss of interest in enjoyable activities, detachment, or inability to feel positive emotions like happiness or love.
+- Two or more mood and cognition symptoms: These may include inability to remember the trauma or aspects thereof, negative thoughts about oneself or the world, guilt, shame or other negative emotions, loss of interest in enjoyable activities, detachment or an inability to feel positive emotions like happiness or love.